Understanding Visual bugs

 - Responsive layout issues.
 For example, a button rendering on the desktop browser may not render on a mobile browser

 In some cases, the visual bugs obstruct end-users from accessing the key functionalities of an application.
 In such a case, that bug needs to be reported as a functional bug.
+For example, if a distorted image prevents you from accessing a button, that is a functional bug.

 As mentioned earlier, any visual bug can ruin the user experience of an application.
 Consequently, this can negatively impact the way end-users perceive a particular brand online.